emericg/esp32-environmental-sensors/AirQualityMonitor/doc/airqualitymonitor-ble-api.md

 ## About the ESP32 Air Quality Monitor

 * The [Air Quality Monitor](https://emeric.io/EnvironmentalSensors/#airqualitymonitor) is meant to keep you alive by monitoring your environment
-* It has sensors to relay temperature, humidity, light intensity, particule levels, CO2 levels, VOC levels and much more...
+* It has sensors to relay temperature, humidity, local air pressure, PM levels, CO2 levels, VOC levels and much more...
 * Uses Bluetooth Low Energy (BLE) and has a limited range

 ## Features

 * Read real-time sensor values
+* Temperature, humidity and pressure
+* PM levels (particulate matter) (PM 2.5 & 10 µm)
+* TVOC and eCO2 levels
 * Features can be extended through available GPIO and an open firmware

 ## Protocol